 If your brakes squeal or grind, grab causing jerky stops or your warning light flashes it may be time for a free brake system inspection.
-Stop&Go offers brake service packages starting as low as 250 AED per front or rear brake service with (30000 Km or 3 years warranty) (1) pads or shoes.
+Stop&Go offers brake service packages starting from 250 AED per front or rear brake service with (30000 Km or 3 years warranty) (1) pads or shoes.

 Every Brake Service Includes:

 The Stop&Go Brake Service package includes a thorough brake system evaluation, brake pad or brake shoe replacement, and off-vehicle resurfacing of drums or rotors on the serviced axle(s) performed by our certified professional technicians.

 - TRW Pads feature standard resistance formula and delivers dependable stopping power for safe braking.

 - TRW branded shoes & pads are available in select locations.